juristr/fabiangosebrink.github.io/_posts/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 For the task-listing feature there is also an npm package available [here](https://www.npmjs.com/package/gulp-task-listing).

-"gulp-task-listing &#8211; Adds the ability to provide a task listing for your gulpfile"
+"gulp-task-listing" Adds the ability to provide a task listing for your gulpfile"

 You can define filters to define which one is a main task and which one is a child task.